ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 But even if it works the limited field of view of the camera will probably make it less useful for many applications.

 The company ZapBox already sells kits based on this idea as you can see in [this video](https://www.youtube.com/watch?v=SMyPTfuy8Ms).
-Notice that they use a clip-on-lens to the smartphone this probably serves two functions.
-First: Since they show the see through camera feed directly to the user they get a bigger field of view (but still only 2D).
-Second: With a bigger field of view, the area where the moving markers can be tracked gets bigger.
+Notice that they use a clip-on-lens to achive a greater field of view for the see-through image and the area where the moving markers can be tracked also gets bigger.
 I tested multiple wide angle clip-on-lenses but non of them worked with ARCore either stoping tracking all together or drifting heavily.
 The same seems to be true for ARKit as you can read [here](https://forum.zap.works/t/will-zapworks-integrate-arkit-capabilities-for-ios/867).
-Since some of the latest smartphones like the S10 have a dedicated wide field of view camera we can only hope that the ARCore team adds support for these cameras as well (ARCore needs to be calibrated for each camera in the phone seperatly).
+Since some of the latest smartphones like the S10 have a dedicated wide field of view camera we can only hope that the ARCore team adds support for these cameras as well.

 ### Markerless Controller Tracking

-Google clearly thought about solutions to 6DOF controller tracking as well.
-Read more about it in this [roadToVR article](https://www.roadtovr.com/google-mobile-6dof-vr-controller-tracking-inside-out/).
-But since thay use stereo cameras the results may not be directly transferable to mobilephones with only a single camera.
+Google clearly thought about solutions to 6DOF controller tracking as you can read in this [roadToVR article](https://www.roadtovr.com/google-mobile-6dof-vr-controller-tracking-inside-out/).
+But since thay use stereo cameras the results may not be directly transferable to mobile phones with only a single camera.

 <p align="center">
 <a href="https://arxiv.org/pdf/1804.05870.pdf"><img src="https://user-images.githubusercontent.com/12700187/60089175-371f2580-9740-11e9-8f86-cbdb5794c673.png" width="100%"></a>